tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Week 1/notes.md

 - Q = the set of rational numbers
 - R = the set of real numbers

+##### Empty set (∅)

+The empty set, also known as the `null set`, is a fundamental concept in set theory and mathematics.
+It is the set that contains no elements.

+Definition ~ The empty set is a set with no elements.
+It is denoted by ∅ or{ }
+In mathematical notation ∅ = {}

 ---

 #### The listing method and rule of inclusion